igor71/Yi-Tensorflow-Docker/README.md

  a.
 Change Jenknins filename to Jenkinsfile accordind to desired basic docker image will be used for build
     (CUDA 10 or CUDA 9.0)

  b.
-Make appropriate changes inside apropriate Docker file (CUDA & CUDNN ENV)
+Make appropriate changes inside the Docker file that will be used in build (CUDA & CUDNN ENV)

 1. Check if desired version of tensorflow is available for target server